popgengui/agestrucnb/README.md

 		   screen, and labeled, "Clone or download."

 	B. Install the program
+		1. Easiest install method, if you are using python3 on Linux:

+			i.
+From a terminal, type "pip3 install agestrucne".

 		1. Methods.
 There are several ways to install agestrucne, listed here.
 Then, see the Platform-based details directly